bevy-cheatbook/bevy-cheatbook/src/introduction.md

 ## Contributions

-Development of the book is hosted on [GitHub](https://github.com/bevy-cheatbook/bevy-cheatbook).
+Development of this book is hosted on [GitHub](https://github.com/bevy-cheatbook/bevy-cheatbook).

 Please file GitHub Issues for any wrong/confusing/misleading information, as well as suggestions for new content you'd like to be added to the book.